 I’ve never been one to follow the structured path created by society.
 Instead I’ve made my own rules, challenged myself along the way, embraced every opportunity and grown into a fierce and determined woman.
 And you know what?
 I couldn’t be happier!

 Two years ago, I made the best decisions of my life.
 I said goodbye to my 9-5 desk job, ended my rental lease, sold everything I owned – my car, household furniture, kitchenware that would have served me well for years to come, and bought a one way ticket to Canada.
-I was embarking on my lifelong dream of travel, but little did I realise, that my desire of seeing the world, would in fact, turn into self discovery of who I am, and the realisation of what truly feeds my soul.
+I was embarking on my lifelong dream of travel and little did I realise, that my desire of seeing the world, would in fact, turn into self discovery of who I am, and the realisation of what truly feeds my soul.

 From a young age I always felt that I was meant to be somewhere else, that I was meant to be discovering the treasures of the world.
 I could say my curiosity of the wider world started with my parents – my mum from Germany and my dad from Mauritius.
 I was fascinated with what life was like where they grew up.

 When I announced my plans to travel, everyone around me thought I was crazy.
 “You’re going to travel?… But what about your career?… You’ve got a good job, you may not find another… You should buy some property first, have something secure for your future…”

 It occurred to me in that moment that almost everyone I knew had the same perception on how life should be lived.
 Now that might work for some, but I’ve never been one to fit into the mould of – get an education, settle in a career, buy property, get married and have children.
 I mean, how do I even know that Australia is where I want to “settle down,” if I don’t see what else is out there?
 Maybe I’ll discover that Switzerland or Italy is where I feel more at home.